DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 The start page set out the steps of the journey:

-- either sign in or register with DfE Sign In
+- either sign in or register with DfE Sign-in
 - accept the DSA
 - provide contact details for SDs